haroohie-club/HaroohieSite/content/chokuretsu/guide/sidebar/de.md

 ## Setup guide
 This guide will walk you through getting the patch up-and-running on your system or emulator of choice!
+BONJOUR

 ### Guide steps
 ::chokuretsu-guide-list